cyph/supersphincs/README.md

-To work around extremely poor performance of BLAKE-512 in the emitted SPHINCS asm.js code, hashing is first performed in JavaScript using a remarkably efficient [pure JS implementation of SHA-512](https://github.com/emn178/js-sha512) which outperforms native SubtleCrypto SHA-512 on both Chrome and Firefox.
+To work around extremely poor performance of BLAKE-512 in the emitted SPHINCS asm.js code, hashing is first performed in JavaScript using a remarkably efficient [pure JS implementation of SHA-512](https://github.com/emn178/js-sha512) which outperforms native SubtleCrypto SHA-512 in both Chrome and Firefox.

 RSA signing is performed by the current platform's native implementation (SubtleCrypto API in the browser, or Crypto API in Node.js).
 In clients without a native implementation,